TV Tropes Needs Your Help

 - Ambadassador: She usually fulfills the role of mediator between the two organizations, but she’s more likely able to fight if she has to.

-- Dark Is Not Evil/Mechanical Lifeforms: It is mentioned that she runs an Allies of Justice deck.
-Although the only instance wherein she dueled was in the original version of author Ruin, Queen of Oblivion's Shadowchasers: Dragon Lords.
+- Dark Is Not Evil/Mechanical Lifeforms: It is mentioned that she runs an Allies of Justice deck, which are Dark-Attribute Machines, and a good example of this Trope themselves.
+Although, the only instance wherein she dueled was in the original version of author Ruin, Queen of Oblivion's Shadowchasers: Dragon Lords.

 - Teleport Spam: Not as much as some well-known examples of this trope, but apparently, all members of Morgana’s Kin have the ability to teleport themselves to some degree, mostly for dimensional travel.
 Exactly how skilled Leslie herself is at it is unknown.